 Power tubes can have a dramatic effect on your amplifier’s sound.
 At low volumes, the difference between one tube and another can be difficult to decipher; it’s almost not worth talking about.
 Once you start to push a little air, however, your amplifier will show off what it can do and the power tube will display its individual characteristics more.

 Keep in mind, that by using pedals, you can make one amp sound pretty much like any other one.
 So, this discussion is focused on how a few of the most popular power tubes differ from each other when using the amp, and not the pedals, to get your sound.
 The tubes that readers ask about most often are the EL84, EL34 and 6L6.
 So, here is a rundown of how these tubes differ in sound.

 EL84 Power Tube

 The EL84 tube has a snarly sound (bright with midrange punch), and is usually found in smaller wattage amplifiers.
 They break up faster than any of the three power tubes mentioned here and have the least amount of headroom.
 EL84s can be brighter than the EL34 and have a bit less low-end.
 In America, these tubes are known as 6BQ5.
-They were first produced for radios, helping to eliminate the need for a driver tube and as an inexpensive alternative to the larger audio tubes of the time.
+They were first produced for radios.
+This helped to eliminate the need for a driver tube and provided an inexpensive alternative to the larger audio tubes of the time.
 You can hear these tubes in the Fender Bassbreaker, Fender Blues Jr., Peavey Classic 30 and many other popular amplifiers.